 J.M.W.Turner, "Helvoetsluys", 1832.

 The painting "Pass Orange" didn't came directly from Brueghel but was based on a photo that reminded me strongly of his work, especially those of his travel thru the Alps on his way too Italy.
-I believe this was in the Andes.
+This precarious road was in the Andes though.

 "Pass Orange" (oil & glaze medium on canvas, 175 x 200 cm).